d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

 we typically choose the class with highest predicted probability whenever we must output a *hard* prediction.
 Indeed, many applications require that we make a choice.
 Gmail must catetegorize an email into Primary, Social, Updates, or Forums.
 It might estimate probabilities internally, but at the end of the day it has to choose one among the categories.

 When predictions are consistent with the actual category `y`, they are correct.
 The classification accuracy is the fraction of all predictions that are correct.
-Although we cannot optimize accuracy directly (it is not differentiable), it's often the performance metric that we care most about, and we will nearly always report it when training classifiers.
+Although we cannot optimize accuracy directly (it is not differentiable), it is often the performance metric that we care most about, and we will nearly always report it when training classifiers.

 To compute accuracy we do the following:
 First, we execute `y_hat.argmax(axis=1)`